SebastianBotha/adventure_bot/ref docs/notion-database-structure.md

 - Addressed (Checkbox): Whether the feedback has been addressed
 - Action Taken (Rich Text): Description of how the feedback was handled
 - Impact (Select): None, Minor, Major (how it affected the story)

+## 8. User Feedback Database
+Purpose: Collect and organize user/community feedback to influence story direction and improvements.
+Properties:
+Feedback ID (Title): Unique identifier for each piece of feedback Content (Rich Text): The actual feedback or suggestion Type (Select): Plot Suggestion, Character Development, World Building, Writing Style, General Comment Related Chapter (Relation): Link to the relevant chapter(s) Related Character (Relation): Link to the relevant character(s), if applicable Status (Select): New, Under Review, Accepted, Implemented, Rejected Impact Level (Select): Low, Medium, High User/Community Member (Text): Name or identifier of the feedback provider Date Received (Date): When the feedback was submitted Date Processed (Date): When the feedback was reviewed/acted upon AI Writer Notes (Rich Text): Notes from AI agents about how to incorporate the feedback Implementation Details (Rich Text): Description of how the feedback was implemented in the story